 When it comes to processing valuable powders, maximizing the yield of good product is arguably the essential step in the process.
 By maximizing yield, companies ensure that they get the highest return on their investment in processing by guaranteeing that at least 95% of good powder is being captured and not put into waste or off-grade product streams.
 Elcan Industries uses a proprietary line of sieving equipment that does just this.
-This superior technology, combined with 30 years of screening experience, allows companies to achieve yields of 95% and greater.
+This superior technology, combined with 30 years of screening experience, allows companies to achieve 95% yields and higher.
 If you are struggling with rerunning material or having to regrind powder that wouldn’t pass through the screen, Elcan is here to help.

 What factors increase yield?

 There are several steps that come into play for helping companies increase their material yields.
 The first step in measuring your potential yield is conducting a particle size analysis.
 This can be done using many types of equipment, but the most common ways are through ROTAP (sieve analysis), a jet sieve, and a laser system to measure the particle size distribution.
 This will tell which sieve sizes need to be used.
 Elcan Industries uses this information to quantify the efficiency of the screening.
 The first step is to put in the exact screen sizes required to achieve the highest yield efficiently.
 This means that if a company wants powder below 44um and above 20um, 44 and 20um sieves are used, not a 53um and a 25um, to “cheat the hole.”
 Many companies employ this tactic so that they can “say” they are screening at the desired cut size, but in fact they aren’t and in turn their customer is losing valuable material in the process and money.